altoshicoin/altcoin/doc/README.md

 ### Resources
 * Discuss on the [LitecoinTalk](https://litecointalk.io/) forums.
-* Discuss general Litecoin development on #litecoin-dev on Freenode.
+* Discuss general Altcoin development on #litecoin-dev on Freenode.
 If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#litecoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)